prometheus/alertmanager/README.md

 * `/alertmanager`: storage directory

-These paths can also be mapped to volumes:
+You might also want to use volumes for these paths:
 * `/etc/alertmanager/alertmanager.yml`: default configuration file path

 ### Environment variables